The stromatolites of Shark Bay may not be much to look at, but without them we humans wouldn't even exist

 Monkey Mia

 If you stand knee-deep in the rather chilly sea when the dolphins decide to visit – which they do a few times a day, though totally at their own whim – then they swim right past you, posing for photographs and taking fish from the rangers.
 The feeding is carefully monitored, so the dolphins don't get too dependent on mankind, and if you catch feeding time you can get to drop a fish in one of the dolphin's mouths.
-On their second visit I even stroked one as she went past; she felt kind of rubbery, and incredibly smooth.
-There were even tame pelicans who hung around the beach like kids bunking off school; eventually they got round to going to hunt for food, which was hardly difficult as the beach was packed with tiny fish that would collect around your feet while the dolphins played.
+On their second visit I even stroked one as she went past; she felt kind of rubbery and incredibly smooth.
+There were even tame pelicans who hung around the beach like kids bunking off school; eventually they got around to going to hunt for food, which was hardly difficult as the beach was packed with tiny fish that would collect around your feet while the dolphins played.
 It must be some life, being a lazy pelican at Monkey Mia.

 I was so impressed with the place, with its gorgeous beach and beautiful weather, not to mention the dolphins, that I spent all day sunbaking, lazing around and writing letters.
-I stayed around for the sunset: big, red, round, incredibly slow and lazy, and quite breathtaking – it was paradise, and apart from the sandflies, everything was perfect.
+I also stayed around for the sunset: big, red, round, incredibly slow and lazy, and quite breathtaking – it was paradise, and apart from the sandflies, everything was perfect.

 Which – rather obtusely – reminds me of an odd thing that happened at the local Foodland in Denham that day.
 I parked my car outside the supermarket (a word I use with caution, as it was anything but 'super'), and a woman who was getting out of her car called over as I locked my car.
 'You don't need to do that,' she said, 'this is Shark Bay, you know.
 No one's going to break into your car here.'
 I mumbled something about it being a habit and that I was from the city, but by this time she'd disappeared.

 I couldn't help the feeling that if I was a car thief, not only would I hang around Shark Bay a little longer on hearing that, but – hey! – she'd just left her car and wandered off, and she wouldn't have locked it, would she?
-Sometimes the most trusting of souls leave themselves wide open: when crime hits Shark Bay, as it no doubt will one day, the locals will all probably sit there on their seaside benches, chewing baccy and spitting out, 'I remember the days when you didn't have to lock your car.
+Sometimes the most trusting of souls leave themselves wide open; when crime hits Shark Bay, as it no doubt will one day, the locals will all probably sit there on their seaside benches, chewing baccy and spitting out, 'I remember the days when you didn't have to lock your car.
 I don't know, the youth of today.'

 But if you're going to wave a carrot on a stick, don't be surprised if the donkeys come a-runnin', that's what I say.
 I sincerely hope Shark Bay's trusting mentality doesn't backfire on it.
 It's a wonderful place.